 Most of these things in the road will not cause major damage to your car—maybe just a chip in your paint or on your windshield—but there is one thing that tends to strike fear into every driver.
 Truck tire treads are heavy, large, and capable of doing serious damage to your car.
 If you are ever hit by a tread at highway speeds, you could be seriously injured on top of the damage done to your vehicle.

-Can you hold the truck driver responsible for this tire tread hitting your car?
+Can you hold the truck driver responsible for this tire tread hitting your car or causing a truck accident?
 Was it the driver’s fault, or simply bad luck?
 After all, you cannot control when you get flat tires—can you really expect more from truck drivers?

 You absolutely can (and should) expect more from these experienced commercial drivers.
 Truck drivers are held to a higher standard than other drivers on the road, which means that they must be aware of their driving performance and rig conditions at all times, including: